PHPExpertsInc/dockerize/README.md

 * redis
 * snmp
 * xmlrpc

+The `phpexperts/php:VERSION-oracle` images contain everything in the full image plus drivers for Oracle (ext-oci8),

 If you need an extension that is not available in the `full` build, please create an Issue at GitHub.